 The eighth character in the VIN is the engine code.
 This code identifies the vehicle's engine, specifications, and replacement parts.
-See "Engine Specifications" under Capacities and Specifications ⇔ 354 for the vehicle's engine code.
+See "Engine Specifications" under Capacities and engine code.

-Service Parts Identification Label
+Service Parts Identification

-There may be a label on the inside of the glove box that contains the following information:
+There may be a large barcode on the certification label on the center pillar that you can scan for the following information:

 - Vehicle Identification Number (VIN)

 - Model designation

 - Paint information

-- Production options and special equipment
+- Production options